trevor-troll/copy-hw3-ruby/README.md

 Before you push, make sure all of the following work in your local app:

-* `bin/rails test` passes (Passing the test here does not mean the completion of the assignment.
-Please also use the server to check whether the following functions have been implemented.)
+- `bin/rails test` passes (Passing the test here does not mean the completion of the assignment.
+Please also use the server to check whether the following functions which will be tested by autograder have been implemented.)
-* The Movies index loads and lists movies
-* Rating checkboxes filter the list correctly
-* Sorting by Title and Release date works
-* Selected ratings and sort choice persist after submit and reload
-* You can create, edit, and delete a movie via the UI
+- **App responds:** Visiting the app (on `localhost:3000`) returns a normal page without errors.
+- **Ratings form exists:** The movies page includes a filter `<form>` with `id="ratings_form"`.
+- **Submit button exists:** The filter form includes a submit control with `id="ratings_submit"`.
+- **Rating checkboxes exist:** The filter form includes checkboxes for the available movie ratings (e.g., G/PG/PG-13/R).
+- **Uniform defaults:** On first load, the rating checkboxes are either all checked or all unchecked (not mixed).
+- **Filter by rating works:** Submitting selected ratings shows only movies whose ratings are selected.
+- **Filter state persists:** After submitting the filter, the same ratings remain checked on the reloaded page.
+- **Sort by Title works:** The dropdown can sort the movie list by Title.
+- **Sort by Release Date works:** The dropdown can sort the movie list by Release Date.
+- **Filters persist during sorting:** Changing the sort order does not clear the selected rating filters.
+- **Sort remembered on reload:** Reloading the page keeps the currently selected sort order (and the dropdown reflects it).
+- **RESTful redirect:** Filtering/sorting results in a RESTful URL (typically via query parameters) rather than staying on a non-RESTful submission URL.
+- **RESTful restores ratings:** Reloading a RESTful URL restores the rating filters (movies shown + checkboxes).
+- **RESTful restores sort:** Reloading a RESTful URL restores the sort order (movie order + dropdown selection).

 GitHub Actions Autograding
 --------------------------